 The City of Saskatoon provides the following records for reference only.
 It is not intended as a list of properties for sale or as a development opportunity.
 Using available records at the time, the sites are assumed to have no permanent structures on them and the site may or may not be available or suitable for re-development purposes.

-To encourage the adaptive reuse of brownfield sites within the city, and to educate owners on the issues as well as the benefits of brownfield redevelopment, the City developed Redeveloping Brownfields in Saskatoon: A Guidebook.
+To encourage the adaptive reuse of brownfield sites within the city, and to educate owners on the issues and benefits of brownfield redevelopment, the City developed Redeveloping Brownfields in Saskatoon: A Guidebook in 2010.

 Many changes have occurred over the years which have made the Guidebook somewhat outdated.
 It does, however, still include pertinent information regarding the general approach to managing, addressing, and overcoming challenges regarding potential contamination through the environmental site assessment approach.
 It also illustrates successful brownfield redevelopment projects that have been undertaken in Saskatoon.
 It should be noted that since the document was published, the Environmental Management and Protection Act, overseen by the Saskatchewan Ministry of Environment which regulates activities pertaining to contamination reporting, assessment, and remediation, underwent considerable changes in 2015.
 The Saskatchewan Ministry of Environment's Guidance Document: Impacted Sites now has the most recent information available on contaminated sites legislation.